diegomanama/anki-homepage-clone/README.md

 # Anki homepage clone
 A clone of the old Anki homepage's frontend.
-Made for learning purposes
+Made for learning purposes.